Majora Carter: Advocacy

-In August 2001, after exploring and then declining to engage in a campaign for NY City Council, Carter founded Sustainable South Bronx (SSBx), where she served as executive director until July 2008.
-During that time, SSBx advocated the development of the Hunt's Point Riverside Park which had been an illegal garbage dump.
-Carter was a co-founder of the Bronx River Alliance [bronxriveralliance.org], and SSBx continued to carry on Carter's involvement in Bronx River waterfront restoration projects.
+In August 2001, after declining to engage in a campaign for NY City Council, Carter founded Sustainable South Bronx (SSBx), where she served as executive director until July 2008.
+During that time, SSBx advocated the development of the Hunts Point Riverside Park which had been an illegal garbage dump.
+Carter was a co-founder of the Bronx River Alliance, and SSBx continued to carry on Carter's involvement in Bronx River waterfront restoration projects.
 In 2003, Sustainable South Bronx started the Bronx Environmental Stewardship Training program, one of the nation's first urban green collar training and placement systems.
-Other SSBx projects have centered around fitness, food choices (including the creation of a community market), and air quality.
+Other SSBx projects have centered around fitness, the creation of a community market, and air quality.

 In 2007, Carter co-founded Green for All with Van Jones.
 A December 2008 New York Times profile called Carter "The Green Power Broker" and "one of the city's best-known advocates for environmental justice" but reported that some South Bronx activists (who would not go on record) stated that Carter has taken credit for accomplishments when others should share the credit as well as taking credit for uncompleted projects.
 Other Bronx activists (who did agree to be named) stated that her recognition was well deserved.

 Carter was a torch-bearer for a portion of the San Francisco leg of the torch relay of the 2008 Summer Olympics.
 Many portions of the torch relay, including the San Francisco leg, were met with protests concerning the policies of the Chinese government toward Tibet.
 Although Carter had signed a contract pledging not to use an Olympic venue for political or religious causes, when she and John Caldera were passed the torch during their part of the relay, she pulled out a small Tibetan flag that she had concealed in her shirt sleeve.

 Members of the Chinese torch security escort team pulled her out of the relay and San Francisco police officers pushed her into the crowd on the side of the street.
-Fellow torch-bearer, retired NYFD firefighter Richard Doran, who was making his own personal and political statement by wearing a helmet to refer to the firefighters who died in the September 11 attacks, called Carter's actions "disgusting and appalling" and said that he thought "she dishonored herself and her family".
+Fellow torch-bearer and retired NYFD firefighter Richard Doran called Carter's actions "disgusting and appalling" and said that he thought "she dishonored herself and her family".
 Another torch-bearer, retired NYPD police officer Jim Dolan, agreed with Doran.